 - What is Latent Semantic Analysis?
-How does it obtain word'' and document" vectors?
+How does it obtain "word" and "document" vectors?
 Vectors for similar words should have high inner product (positive) and for dissimilar words should have low inner product (negative or near 0). - What is the connection between LSA and factorizing the word co-occurance matrices?
-How can LSA be generalized to other similarity measures? - The left/right singular vectors of the word co-occurance matrix are equal to the right singular vectors of the term-document matrix.

-- Why does the word co-occurance matrix used in LSA have a symmetric low-rank approximation?
+How can LSA be generalized to other similarity measures? - The left/right singular vectors of the word co-occurance matrix are equal to the right singular vectors of the term-document matrix. - Why does the word co-occurance matrix used in LSA have a symmetric low-rank approximation?
 General similarity matrices will not. - What are node embeddings?
-How is similarity defined via random walks in a graph? - What is self-supervised learning and how does it differ from using an autoencoder to learn features?
+How is similarity defined via random walks in a graph?